An alternative guide to career management

 Employers love the model because they need compliant workers, at least until they can be swapped out for low maintenance technology.
 Offering a career enables employers to dangle the carrot of a better future to the workforce.
 This can be useful if the work they need to do is soul-destroying and / or there is a high risk of disenchantment.

-So hopefully you are starting to understand why all is not as it seems and why the ability to screw up your career is critical to your ongoing health and economic-relevance.
+So hopefully you are starting to understand why all is not as it seems and why the ability to seemingly ‘screw up’ your career is critical to your ongoing health and economic-relevance.

 Stepping back for a second.
 Careers came into their own in the industrial era.
 Factory work was and still is inhuman given our natural tendencies.
 So, again creating a model that kept us tethered to the factory was necessary, particularly as we developed skills that gave us alternative ‘factory options’.